srich36/TodayILearned/til_docs/TCP-IP/TCP.md

   - This is exponential backoff
 - TCP essentially uses round trip time (RTT) standard deviation and averages to set the initial timeout time

+#### Persist Timer

+- The sender keeps a persist timer to continually query the receiver for the window size (in case ACKs advertising the window size are lost)
+  - Only runs/is initialized when the window size is 0
+    - TCP never stops sending these but does use exponential backoff with a limit of 60 seconds

+#### Keepalive Timer

+- Probes from the server to client to see if the client is still up
+- The timer sets when probes are sent - it is reset on responses to data and responses to keepalive probes
+- 10 probes are sent - if none are answered the connection times out

 #### Fast Recovery

 - If the sender receives 3 ACK's for the same sequence number (saying the receiver expects that sequence number next), retransmit that sequence even before the retransmission to recover quickly

+## Path MTU Discovery

+- The path MTU (maximum transmission unit) is the smallest size segment that can be sent without fragmenting from one host to another
+- This is discovered by setting the DF (don't fragment) bit in the IP header

+## FTP

+- Protocol from copying a file from one host to another
+- Files can be transferred as a stream of bytes (which is the default) or as a set of ASCII characters
+  - "ASCII Mode" is just the ftp client converting the file bytes to a common NVT ASCII representation.
+At the end of the day what still gets sent is 0 and 1's, ASCII mode just represents the 0's and 1's in a common format that works between any host
+  - I believe Unix systems transfer all files as just streams of bytes
+    - End of file (EOF) is determined by closing the connection
+- It is sent as a contiguous stream of bytes
+- Uses telnet (insecure) (sftp probably uses ssh)
+- Uses 2 TCP connections
+  - Control connection to orchestrate the transfer
+  - Data connection to send the bytes